Skip to content

 Single Audit

-An organization-wide financial statement and federal awards audit of a non-federal entity that expends at least $750,000 in federal funds in one year.
+An organization-wide financial statement and federal awards audit of a non-federal entity that expends at least $1 million in federal funds in one year.
 The audit is intended to provide assurance to the federal government that a non-federal entity has adequate internal controls in place and is generally in compliance with program requirements.

-Special Leveraging Educational Assistance Partnership Program (SLEAP)
+SLEAP – Special Leveraging Educational Assistance Partnership Program

 Federally funded student loan program reported in the SEFA web application.

-See Statement of Cash Flows (SOCF).
+SOCF – Statement of Cash Flows

-See Secured Overnight Financing Rate (SOFR).
+SOFR – Secured Overnight Financing Rate

-State Property Accounting
+SPA – State Property Accounting

 Special Revenue Fund

-A governmental fund type used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
+A governmental fund type (FT02) used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.

-See State Pass-Through Reporting (SPTR).
+SPTR – State Pass-Through Reporting

 State Grants and Contracts